 Transparency in government is the foundation of a vibrant democracy.
 Ensuring citizens have access to accurate and current information about their state and its government has been a guiding principle for Governor Deal throughout his administration.
-In keeping with this commitment, the Office of Planning and Budget produces the Georgia in and performance in six policy areas.
+In keeping with this commitment, the Office of Planning and Budget produces the Georgia in Perspective report as a compendium of detailed information on Georgia's economy, its people, governmental activities, and performance in six policy areas.